Tufts Medical Center station

 Tufts Medical Center station is an underground Massachusetts Bay Transportation Authority (MBTA) rapid transit station in Boston, Massachusetts.
 It serves the MBTA subway Orange Line, as well as two Silver Line bus rapid transit routes on the surface.
 It is named for the Tufts Medical Center and is built under a wing of the facility that crosses over Washington Street in downtown Boston between Kneeland Street in Chinatown and the Massachusetts Turnpike.
-The accessible station has two side platforms for the Orange Line, while Silver Line buses stop along the sidewalks on the surface next to the station entrance on Washington Street.
-A secondary entrance is available on Tremont Street one block to the west.
+The accessible station has two side platforms for the Orange Line.

 Construction of the South Cove Tunnel and the station shell took place in 1968–1971 in preparation for a rerouting of the Orange Line into the Interstate 95 median.
 The highway project was cancelled; the right of way was reused as the Southwest Corridor.
 It opened in 1987, along with the New England Medical Center station.
 Silver Line service began in 2002.
 The station was renamed Tufts Medical Center in 2010.